 longer be used:

 We wish to make several changes to the existing study.
 First, in addition to using Twitter data from our participants, we would like to add another section where participants can choose to share Facebook data.
-As in the previous iteration of the study, it will be stated that this completely optional.
+As in the previous iteration of the study, it will be stated that this is completely optional.

 Second, in addition to answering questions about their demographics, and group identities, we would like to add more survey items that have been widely used in past studies that get different aspects of people’s self-concept.
-These include ‘Self Aspects’ (McConnell 2011), which are essentially important domains of a person’s life and the traits they feel they exhibit in those domains, as well as Contingencies of Self-Worth (Crocker 2001) – the extent to which a person’s self-esteem is tied to a certain domain of their life (e.g. academics), and the Positive and Negative Affect Schedule (PANAS- Watson, 1988) to look at how people rate their general emotional valence.
+These include ‘Self Aspects’ (McConnell 2011), which are essentially important domains of a person’s life and the traits they feel they exhibit in those domains, as well as Contingencies of Self-Worth (Crocker 2001) – the extent to which a person’s self-esteem is tied to a certain domain of their life (e.g. academics), and the Positive and Negative Affect Schedule (PANAS- Watson, 1988), to look at how people rate their general emotional valence.

 Third, we will add survey questions to look at how people differ in their use of Facebook and Twitter.
 Specifically we include follow up questions to the surveys components described above that ask participants the extent they express these various aspects of themselves on Twitter vs. Facebook.

-Fourth, we wish to add an option for participants to identify as ‘independent’ in the section where they are asked their political affiliation, and to answer an additional question about level of political conservativism (standard in many studies of politics- see SSS).
+Fourth, we wish to add an option for participants to identify as ‘independent’ in the section where they are asked their political affiliation, and to answer an additional question about level of political conservatism (standard in many studies of politics- see SSS).

 Fifth, we would wish to increase the maximum enrollment from 1400 to 3000 to accommodate the use of subjects in this next iteration of the study.
 In the first iteration, 1392 subjects participated.